sominsong/NIMOS/README.md

         A description of the file name format follows:
         `{application name}_{execution action type}.txt`

-    2. The follow option is to parse the syscall sequence for each application from the trace results of all 15 applications.
+6. Parse the syscall sequence for each application from the trace results (stop 5) of all 15 applications.

     ```
     ./run.sh -R
     ```

+    After this process, The results of the system call sequence parsed for each thread of the application are created under the `/opt/output/tracing/split/` folder.
+    A description of the file name format follows:
+    `{}`